directus/directus/docs/extensions/publishing-extensions.md

 # Publishing your Extension

-To make an extension available to all Directus users, follow the steps below:
+To publish an extension and make it available to all Directus users, follow the steps below:

 **1. Ensure the extension is secure**